 · valid

-The validation phase, done a posteriori, is essential to verify that all the information required for a good documentation is provided.
-When a version has been validated it means that the work is ready for exploitation as the time of the validation and for a duration depending on the too fast evolution of the technologies involved.
+The validation phase, done a posteriori, is essential to verify that all the information required for proper documentation is provided.
+When a version has been validated it means that the work is ready for exploitation at the time of the validation and for a duration depending on the too fast evolution of the technologies involved.

-The estimation phase consists in an evaluation of the resources required to update a piece that is no more exploitable in its actual state.
+The estimation phase consists of an evaluation of the resources required to update a piece that is no longer exploitable in its current state.

-It exists a documentation charter, in permanent evolution, given to each Sidney user.
-Every contributor should conform as much as possible to this charter so as all the documentation elements are complete, allowing a new performance and eventual future ports.
-This document lists all the elements that should be present in a documentation : instructions, things to be done to play the piece, performance notes, etc.
+A documentation charter exists (in permanent evolution), given to each Sidney user.
+Every contributor should conform as much as possible to this charter so all the documentation elements are complete, allowing a new performance and possible future porting.
+This document lists all the elements that should be present in the documentation : instructions, things to be done to play the piece, performance notes, etc.